|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 Provided we restrict ourselves to hi-fi amplifiers, valves really offer few benefits and many drawbacks.
 Duplicating the output impedance and frequency response are easy with transistor amps, but this is rarely done for the simple reason that the wider bandwidth and lower output impedance of transistor amps is now expected, and the low impedance is used as the typical source for loudspeaker designs.
 Changing the source impedance for a loudspeaker system changes the design, so low impedance is assumed.
 Always.

-Some factors are a little harder with valve guitar amps.
-Many of these are the direct result of either marginal (or poor) design of the output transformer and valve output stage, and/or the omission of any means to prevent high voltage spikes in heavy overdrive for example.
+Many factors are harder with valve guitar amps.
+Much of the 'sound' is the direct result of either marginal (or poor) design of the output transformer and valve output stage, and/or the omission of any means to prevent high voltage spikes in heavy overdrive.
 While it is theoretically possible to regenerate (at least to some extent) the results of these (IMO) common mistakes in a transistor amp, no-one has ever done so.
-It's probably safe to assume that it's not been done because the sound is bloody awful (my opinion, but no doubt also the opinion of many others).
+It's probably safe to assume that it's not been done because the sound can be bloody awful in extreme cases.

 Rumours persist that any blue glow inside a valve is bad, and indicates a fault.
 This is not necessarily the case, and there is some very good information on the Net that describes the different types of glow one might see and what each means.
 In particular, I strongly recommend BLUE GLOW IN ELECTRON TUBES, since it has many excellent pictures and some very good historical information.